kig/rope.js/README.md

     node -e 'require("./rope").test()';

+## Run benchmark

+The benchmark does 100k small edit operations on a ~100 kB string.
+It's intended to simulate a person typing into a document.

+    node -e 'require("./rope").benchmark()';

 ## Possible improvements:

 - Cache toString results if you have read-heavy parts in your application.
 - Speed up access
-  - Maintain an index of segment positions
-    - Tree with subtree size as node value: log n to update, log n read
+  - Maintain an index of segment positions, tree with subtree size as node value: log n to update, log n read
 - Regexp engine :|